FH-Cloud-Computing/website/docs/lectures/3-xaas/index.md

 Since the data is stored on offline (cold) storage the data retrieval is not as immediate as with the object storage.
 To retrieve data from cold storage you often need to wait several hours until the data becomes available.
 Therefore, an effective backup strategy to the cloud often involves moving data to the object storage first and only older backups to cold storage.
 Amazon, for example, allows for automating this process using [S3 lifecycle rules](https://docs.aws.amazon.com/AmazonS3/latest/dev/object-lifecycle-mgmt.html).

 ## Databases as a Service (DBaaS)

+!!! tldr "In a hurry?"
+    DBaaS offers managed databases.
+Different database types and replication methods offer different levels of consistency.
+ACID-compliant databases are typically used for cases where data must not be lost under any circumstances, while BASE databases (eventually consistent) are used where the loss of a few records in a failure scenario is acceptable.

 As mentioned before, one of the most difficult services to operate are ones that store state.
 They are also highly standardized between cloud providers.
 This makes them an ideal candidate for a company to use PaaS instead of managing everything in-house.